manuelsinn/blog/content/posts/first.md

 # Starting a blog

-Hey everyone, this is going to be a plattform for projects, thoughts and what not.
+The plan is mostly to let this project become a platform to showcase projects and work, complete with experiences of the process itself.

 ___
 * first
 * second